 Updating regulatory protocols means a renewed focus on technologies, for instance, cybersecurity and data privacy.
 Hence, the fintech industry can’t afford to leave a single loophole, or else it risks users’ privacy.
-Customers now want full transparency on how their data will be used.
+According to Alan, customers now want full transparency on how their data will be used.
 For that, robust and entirely safe security will be needed to ward off any malignant force.
 Fintech will need to invest more in technology in the future to keep those data safe and in control of the user.

 With the growth of technology, Fintech businesses have evolved and upped their game as well.
 However, with growth comes more added responsibilities.
 And one responsibility is to provide a better customer experience because your business will progress if your customers are satisfied with your service.
 One challenge that FinTech will face will be how efficiently and uniquely they improve user experiences.
 There is still a lot of ground to be covered for delivering a better user experience.
 The list of criteria varies from companies to companies; some might add a more progressive system to their fintech apps or improve the payment systems.
 Some might make the network more secure and usable for a user, and some might tweak the layout for smooth access.